yutinglu0417/Visual-Recognitionusing-Deep-Learning/HW1/README.md

 Download the requirements.txt file
 Then do the: pip install -r requirements.txt
-It will auto install numpy, torchtorchvision, matplotlib, pandas
+It will auto install numpy, torchtorchvision, matplotlib, opencv-python

 ## Performance snapshot